 There are a number of publications that can support you in the development of these plans.

-Schools are required under the Education Act to have an emergency plan for how they will manage when a disaster happens.
+Education facilities are required under the Education Act to have an emergency plan for how they will manage when a disaster happens.
 It is important you find out about the plan and support your school community to be better prepared.

 Check with the school what their emergency plans are and ensure you know their meeting places.